Connecting Archetypes to Your Brand

 WHY ARE ARCHETYPES IMPORTANT?

 Connection: Determining your brand archetype allows you to build connections, both internally and externally.
 An archetypal approach to branding will help humanize the process of being in business in general, and branding in particular, by enabling greater humanity within all stakeholder relationships.
-On top of connections internally, you’re able to build deeper external connections with your target audience.
+On top of connections internally, you can build deeper external connections with your target audience.
 Archetypes can be used as a proxy for the motivations of your target audience.
 Basically, archetypes can help your brand understand why it attracts certain customers.
-This has huge benefits for brands: Instant emotional impact and visual representation of an archetype occurring in the mind of the viewer creates an instant connection.
+This has huge benefits for brands: Instant emotional impact and visual representation of an archetype in the viewer's mind create an instant connection.

 Customers: Your brand's archetype affects your customers in many ways.
-First, it enhances trust with them by aiding in the creation of a consistent brand story and value journey.
-This allows your customers to easily develop emotional understandings of your brand.
+First, it enhances trust with them by aiding in creating a consistent brand story and value journey.
+This allows your customers to easily develop an emotional understanding of your brand.
 Archetypes also strike into your customer's desires.
 You can use your archetype to specifically tailor to your customer’s wants and needs.
 This helps your customer see why your brand is the best solution to their problem.

 Consistency: Using your archetype creates consistency throughout every aspect of your business.
 In terms of marketing, your archetype allows you to focus your campaigns and initiatives, creating consistent messaging and designs across multiple platforms.
 Internally, archetypes provide a reference point for those within the organization.
 This gets everyone throughout the company on the same page and can even assist in uncovering previously unidentified roadblocks the company is facing.
 Your archetype is the most valuable when integrated across the full spectrum of your business, from the C-Suite to HR and every department in between.

 Culture: Archetypes can also enhance your brand culture.
-Applying your archetype to internal communications, process, and events will integrate your brand into your culture to create greater confidence, trust, and meaning with your organization.
+Applying your archetype to internal communications, processes, and events will integrate your brand into your culture to create greater confidence, trust, and meaning in your organization.
 This then aligns with your brand's values and mission.
-Always ask yourself “Would the [insert your brand archetype] do or say this?”
-Answering this question can help you determine if that initiative aligns with your company’s value and mission.
+Ask yourself, “Would the [insert your brand archetype] do or say this?”
+Answering this question can help determine if that initiative aligns with your company’s values and mission.

 At UNANIMOUS, we offer an archetype creative exercise that will help you explore your brand identity and discover your brand archetype.
 Through a series of phases using our archetype cards, we start out introducing all archetypes from a bird's eye view.
 Together, we go through a questionnaire and elimination process, allowing you to explore what archetypes relate to your brand.
 The process is one full of discovery, where the conversation around each archetype reveals meaningful insights into your brand’s personality, voice, and how your brand connects with your customer’s primary motivators and emotions.
 At the end of the session, we narrow down to your top three archetypes, leaving you with sound direction yet flexibility to drive the personality of your brand.

-So now that you understand what archetypes are and the importance, who are you?
-If you are looking to hone in on your brand’s personality and create consistency throughout your marketing efforts, let the experts at UNANIMOUS help.
-Contact UNANIMOUS at Infor@BeUNANIMOUS.com to discover your brand archetype to help achieve your businesses’ goals.
+So now that you understand what archetypes are and their importance, who are you?
+If you want to hone in on your brand’s personality and create consistency throughout your marketing efforts, let the experts at UNANIMOUS help.